-Antigua and Barbuda's Green Climate Fund (GCF) Country Programme: This Country Programme will help the country integrate adaptation into development processes, thereby avoiding lock-in of long-lived, climate-vulnerable infrastructure.
+Antigua and Barbuda's Green Climate Fund Country Programme.
+This Country Programme will help the country integrate adaptation into development processes, thereby avoiding lock-in of long-lived, climate-vulnerable infrastructure.
 Specifically, the Country Programme identifies the building, water and energy sectors as priority sectors to receive GCF support to increase their climate resilience.
-The proposed project is strongly aligned with GCF Country Programme these-priorities in that it focuses on increasing the resilience of priority buildings to extreme climate events, and decentralizing power and water supply to ensure continued provision of power and water during and immediately after an extreme event.
-Moreover, these-interventions have been designed to be scalable and replicable both nationally and regionally, therefore, enhancing the adaptation impact of the interventions through Components 1 and 3.
+The proposed project is strongly aligned with these priorities in that it focuses on increasing the resilience of priority buildings to extreme climate events, and decentralizing power and water supply to ensure continued provision of power and water during and immediately after an extreme event.
+Moreover, these interventions have been designed to be scalable and replicable both nationally and regionally, therefore, enhancing the adaptation impact of the interventions.

-National Comprehensive Disaster Management (CDM) Policy and Strategy for Antigua and Barbuda: This policy calls for the modification of the Disaster Management Act (2002) to link and promote the coordination of all related national environmental policy and secondary legislation into a legislative framework that supports and promotes the implementation of the CDM Policy and Strategy.
+National Comprehensive Disaster Management (CDM) Policy and Strategy for Antigua and Barbuda: This policy calls for the modification of The Disaster Management Act (2002) to link and promote the coordination of all related national environmental policy and secondary legislation into a legislative framework that supports and promotes the implementation of CDM.
 The governance structure of the national disaster management programme and of NODS will be streamlined to enable more efficient decision making and guidance.
-The collaboration with OECS in Component 1 will strengthen local policies.

 Sustainable Island Resource Management Zoning Plan 2012 (SIRMZP): The Physical Planning Act of 2003 describes the intention for a Development Plan for any part of Antigua and Barbuda.
 The SIRMZP was commissioned as the national physical development plan and approved in 2012.
-This land use and zoning plan presents a development framework that will inform enhancement and construction of school building components, e.g., SIRMZP classifies the northwest coast of Antigua as a "settlement expansion zone" and_T several school sites are located inside this zone.
+This land use and zoning plan presents a development framework which labels the northwest coast of Antigua as a "settlement expansion zone", several school sites are located inside this zone.